knulli-cfw/knulli.org/docs/play/quick-start.md

 !!! danger "Face buttons are indicated by direction"
      ![Face buttons](/_inc/images/face-buttons.png){ width=25% align=right }
     Since the face buttons might have different labels on different devices, during controller mapping they are referred to by their direction.
-The **north** button refers to the top face button (:material-gamepad-circle-up:) which is labeled ++"X"++ on most Anbernic devices.
+For example, the **north** button refers to the top face button (:material-gamepad-circle-up:) which is labeled ++"X"++ on most Anbernic devices.

+    Make sure that you do **not** confuse the directional **face buttons** (:material-gamepad-circle-up: :material-gamepad-circle-right: :material-gamepad-circle-down: :material-gamepad-circle-left:) with the **D-pad** directions (:material-gamepad-up: :material-gamepad-right: :material-gamepad-down: :material-gamepad-left:)!

 ### 3. Set up your Wi-Fi